EvotecIT/PSHacktoberFest/readme.md

 I am not 100% sure which scopes are needed to manage topics for repositories

-- [x] repo Full control of private repositories
+- [x] repo - Full control of private repositories
-  - [ ]  repo:status Access commit status
+  - [ ]  repo:status - Access commit status
-  - [ ]  repo_deployment Access deployment status
+  - [ ]  repo_deployment - Access deployment status
-  - [x]  public_repo Access public repositories
+  - [x]  public_repo - Access public repositories
-  - [ ]  repo:invite Access repository invitations
+  - [ ]  repo:invite - Access repository invitations
-  - [ ]  security_events Read and write security events
+  - [ ]  security_events - Read and write security events

+If that's not enough you may need to play with permissions a bit.
+Since I use `PowerShellGitHub` for other stuff I have almost everything checked.

 ## Adding hacktoberfest